solter/pyTutorial/README.md

 A dictionary is like a list, but uses keys rather than integer indices to access elements/values.
 Since the indices are not integers, slicing does NOT work with dictionaries.

-Here is some sample dictionary creation and access
+Here is some sample dictionary creation and access calls:
 ```Python
 >>> from pprint import pprint
 >>> a_empty_dict = {}